EvanHuang7/ai-tools/README.md

 ## <a name="deploy-app-in-gce-with-docker-compose">☁️🐳 GCE(GCP) VM: Deploy App with Docker Compose 🐳</a>

 **Docker Compose** runs containers locally without using Docker Swarm services (the orchestrator layer).
+Also, Docker Compose use minimal VM CPU and memory.

 **📌 Note**: If your VM has enough CPU and Memory, it would be best to deploy this microservices project as K8s cluster using k3s or as docker containers using Docker swarm, so that we can taking advantanges of these k8s cluster orchestrator or container orchestrator.
 The **Pros to use orchestrator instead of Docker compose**: